U-ntitled/devhunt/README.md

 For now, we have created a log in information without authentification security so that you can log in without email confirmation...
 You can log in as _example@gmail.com_ and _password_ as password

+Note that we use mongodb so you must connect to the internet to access our database

 ## Motivation and goals